claudiarichardxx/Spell-Correction-Using-MED/README.md

 # How to run:
 To replicate our results on the birkbeck dataset or to test the program for aspell or wikipedia datasets, you can use the main.py file.
-The main.py file calls a function called 'findingClosestWords'
+The main.py file calls a function called 'findingClosestWords'.

-Arguments:
+Arguments to 'findingClosestWords':

 1. start_index : default = 1
 2. end_index   : default = 5,
 3. k_vals      : default = [1,5,10]